 Kickstart your new internal communication strategy with these best practices.

-One-way communication is not how you ignite an engaged and aligned workforce because you need true dialogue to create impactful change.
-That’s why three-way communication—leaders to teams, teams to leaders, and employees to each other—needs to be the center of your internal communications strategy.
+One-way employee communication is not how you ignite an engaged and aligned workforce because you need true dialogue to create impactful change.
+That’s why three-way employee communication—leaders to teams, teams to leaders, and employees to each other—needs to be the center of your internal communications strategy.
 Employees who feel heard are more prone to stick with employers and contribute significantly to a team.
 Engaging employees with measurable goals should ensure they feel informed, engaged and empowered throughout their careers.
 This guide is designed to improve the effectiveness of your internal communications plan.

 If you are looking to totally rock how your management team and employees use internal communications software, here are 20 internal communication ideas, trends and strategies to get you started.